splunk/public-o11y-docs/admin/authentication/authentication-tokens/org-tokens.rst

    * :menuselection:`Only admins can receive alert`: Only admins receive an alert when the token is close to its expiration date.
    * :menuselection:`Admins and users or teams with token permissions can receive alert`: Admins and any users with token permissions receive an alert when the token is close to its expiration date.

 #.
-Optionally, set a time for when Splunk Observability Cloud sends an expiration alert.
+(Optional) Set a time for when Splunk Observability Cloud sends an expiration alert.
 For example, a value of 7 days means Splunk Observability Cloud will send an alert 7 days before the token expires.
 #.
 Select :guilabel:`Create` to finish creating the new token.

 .. _access-token-rotate: